 Student parking, with the exception of handicapped students and students living in Campus Housing, is on the main parking lot on the west side of Lindenwood Christian Church.
-Lindenwood Church is located directly across Union Avenue from the seminary campus.
+Lindenwood Church is located directly across Union Avenue from the seiminary campus.
 Spaces for parking by handicapped students are reserved in the seminary's parking lots.
-To occupy a handicapped parking space, the student must display an official handicap decal or license from the appropriate state.
-Cars not so identified will be towed.
+To occupy a handicapped parking

 Only students living in Campus Housing are permitted to park at student housing.
 These students must have appropriate housing decals.
 All cars are to be parked on paved areas only.
 Students found in violation of the parking arrangements shall be issued a warning ticket upon the first violation, and a \$25 fine thereafter.
-Students receiving 3 or more violations in a semester will be subject to a disciplinary hearing with the Director of Student Services and Director of Facilities.
-Parking is available after 5:00pm behind Founders Hall and Cumberland Hall.
+Students receiving 3 or more violations in a semester will be subject to a disciplinary hearing with the Director of Admissions/Student Affairs and Director of Facilities.